KennethChao/academic-kickstart/content/project/projects_PhD_MultiContactExp/index.md

 [[gallery_item]]
 	album = "1"
 	image = "NSCC.gif"
-	caption = "TWalking gait with NSCC constraint"
+	caption = "Walking gait with NSCC constraint"

 [[gallery_item]]
 	album = "2"
 	image = "fc.gif"
 	caption = "Walking gait with SACC constraints after the kinematic optimization"
 +++
-This is my first project of trajectory optimization with direct collocation framework, to generate multi-domain walking for bipedal robot AMBER 3.
-Modified from [Micheal Posa's Trajectory Optimization through Contact](http://journals.sagepub.com/doi/abs/10.1177/0278364913506757), we used the Hermite-Simpson transcription in the direct collocation framework to improve the dynamic accruacy for the collocation points approximated as the nodes on cubic splines.
-In this project we also compared the optimization results with three different contact constraints:
+This is a project using **_trajectory optimization with direct collocation framework_**.
+The objective is to generate multi-domain walking for bipedal robot AMBER 3.
+Modified from [Michael Posa's Trajectory Optimization through Contact](http://journals.sagepub.com/doi/abs/10.1177/0278364913506757), we used the Hermite-Simpson transcription to improve the dynamic accruacy for the collocation points approximated as the nodes on cubic splines.
+In this work we also compared the optimization results with three different contact constraints:

 * Sliding allowed contact constraints (SACC, right animation below)
 * Non-sliding contact constraints (NSCC, left animation below)